Now Enrolling · Fall 2026

 Sean Waters — musician, educator, facilitator

-Sean teaches writing at Colorado State University, where he has been faculty for 17 years.
-He holds master's degrees in Philosophy and English Education, and has facilitated over 1,250 hours of small-group learning across 32 cohorts with 115+ participants in 9 countries.
+Sean is a Master Instructor who teaches writing at Colorado State University, where he has been faculty for 17 years.
+He holds master's degrees in Philosophy and English Education, and has over 1,500 hours of small-group mindful facilitation experience.

 "Sean has a gift for warmth, genuineness, and unconditional positive regard."